Dealibros/Dealibros/README.md

 <H3>Welcome to my Github portfolio! </H3>

-I am a FrontEnd Web Developer, based in Vienna.
+I am working on my skills as a developer.
+I am based in Vienna.

-Working with React, Next.js, JavaScript, HTML5/CSS (fascinated by everything that's CSS related), PostgreSQL and other relevant technologies.
+Learning and improving my skills in HTML5/CSS, JavaScript, React, Next.js, PostgreSQL and other relevant technologies.
+STarted recently learning Python and I have to say that I am enjoying it really much.

 <hr/>